DNA (deoxyribonucleic acid): molecular instructions that guide how all living things develop and function...more

 What would you do if you had to build a living thing again and again?
 How would you package and move the instructions from parent to child for thousands and maybe millions of years?
 What language would you use?
-These are the questions that Mother Nature has solved with an amazing chemical material made from deoxyribonucleic acid - DNA.
+These are the questions that Mother Nature has solved with an amazing chemical material called deoxyribonucleic acid - DNA.

 Our DNA is one of the ultimate instruction guides.
 It is more complex than any how-to book you have ever used.
 The full set of instructions is so long that it would take more than 3,000 books to print it out.
 Each book would have 1,000 pages and each page 1,000 letters.
 To read these instructions would take more than nine years.
 Even if you had the time to read all of them, there is a catch.
 The entire instruction guide is written in code.
 A simple set of letters “A T G C” are all that you would find on the pages.

 If we give these books a title it would be something like, “How to Build and Maintain a Human Being.”
 It would let you know how each of us are put together and how we work.
 It also gives detailed instruction about how to make each of our parts.
 All of this information is stored in our DNA.